Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: SBA Monte Carlo: theory and applications

 \section{SBA Monte Carlo: theory and applications}

-The present section describes the geometric convergence of the~\nameref{alg:SBA} and analyses the Monte Carlo estimation of the functionals of interest in applied probability.
+The present section describes the geometric convergence of~\nameref{alg:SBA} and analyses the Monte Carlo estimation of the functions of interest in applied probability.
 In Subsection~\ref{subsec:Lp} we establish the geometric decay of the error in $L^p$.
-In Subsection~\ref{subsec:Functionals} we show that the error in $L^p$ (and hence the bias) of the~\nameref{alg:SBA} applied to the aforementioned functionals also decays geometrically.
-In Subsection~\ref{subsec:CLT} we study the error of the MC estimator based on the~\nameref{alg:SBA} for the expected value of those functionals via a central limit theorem and provide the corresponding asymptotic and non-asymptotic confidence intervals.
-Subsection~\ref{subsec:Complexity_SBA} gives the computational complexity of the MC and MLMC estimators based on the~\nameref{alg:SBA}.
+In Subsection~\ref{subsec:Functionals} we show that the error in $L^p$ (and hence the bias) of~\nameref{alg:SBA} applied to the aforementioned functions also decays geometrically.
+In Subsection~\ref{subsec:CLT} we study the error of the MC estimator based on~\nameref{alg:SBA} for the expected value of those functions via a central limit theorem and provide the corresponding asymptotic and non-asymptotic confidence intervals.
+Subsection~\ref{subsec:Complexity_SBA} gives the computational complexity of the MC and MLMC estimators based on~\nameref{alg:SBA}.
 Subsection~\ref{subsec:UnbiasedEstimators} describes the unbiased estimator.